 My fame results from my success in getting many practices by government and private business changed without going to court.
 My effectiveness results from my spotless reputation and from my ability to politely but firmly identify differences between the positive intent of public or private policy and the negative effect that those policies inadvertently have.
 By offering constructive solutions that would result in a positive effect while addressing the economic impact of those changes, and by working with government officials and business leaders rather than issuing press releases that criticize them or their policies, I have become highly regarded for my effectiveness while maintaining an impeccable and flawless personal reputation.

-To generate revenue, I write Rob Sherman News, which is serious journalism that is professionally written.
+To generate revenue, I write Rob Sherman News and build Light Sport airplanes.
 Rob Sherman News presents stories about the hot social and political issues of the day and regularly exposes government by scam.
-It is a news source that is presented without the annoyances and harassments of flashing, flickering or zooming advertising graphics, pop-up or pop-under advertising tricks or spyware cookies.
-"In Rob We Trust" and the coin logo were created by management at ChicagoNow for the blog that I previously wrote for them.
-Thank you to ChicagoNow for allowing me to carry forward "In Rob We Trust" to Rob Sherman News.
+It is a news source that is presented without the annoyance and harassment of advertising pop-ups or pop-unders and without spyware cookies invading your privacy.
+"In Rob We Trust" and the coin logo were created by ChicagoNow for the blog that I previously wrote for them at Chicago Tribune Media Group.
+Thank you to ChicagoNow and CTMG for allowing me to carry forward "In Rob We Trust" to Rob Sherman News.

-I retired in 2007 from being the Morning Drive host of the Rob Sherman Show on AM 1530 WJJG Chicago, weekday mornings, Monday through Friday, from 7 to 8 a.m.
-The shows featured newsmaker interviews with blockbuster guests, discussing the hot social and political issues of the day.
+I retired in 2007 from being the Morning Drive host of the Rob Sherman Show on AM 1530 WJJG Chicago, weekday mornings from 7 to 8 a.m.
+The shows featured newsmaker interviews with blockbuster guests, discussing the hot social and political issues of the day, and the Chicago area's favorite personalities from rock and roll.

 The Chicago Tribune has named me to their A-list as one of the most influential movers and shakers in the Chicago area.
 In addition, the Chicago Sun-Times has repeatedly included my radio show in their Radio Highlights.